MerginMaps/docs/src/layer/form-configuration/index.md

 ### Examples of useful default values
 There are some commonly used default values that can be useful in your field survey.
 As they are filled in automatically, they can be hidden from attributes form.

-* It is convenient to know when a feature was created and when it was last updated.
+- It is convenient to know when a feature was created and when it was last updated.
 Use fields with **Date** or **Date&Time** data types with the `now()` function to record these information.
 You can change the formatting using [Date/Time](../form-widgets/#date-and-time) widget.
-* Similarly, the name of the <MainPlatformName /> user who created or modified the feature can be recorded using the `@mergin_username` [QGIS plugin variable](../plugin-variables/).
+- Similarly, the name of the <MainPlatformName /> user who created or modified the feature can be recorded using the `@mergin_username` [QGIS plugin variable](../plugin-variables/).
 These field should have the **Text (string)** data type.
-* The coordinates of a point feature can be recorded as well using the `$x` and `$y` function in QGIS.
+- The coordinates of a point feature can be recorded as well using the `$x` and `$y` function in QGIS.
 To record the coordinate accurately, these fields should have the **Decimal number (real)** data type.
 If the coordinates are in meters, values can be rounded to, say, 2-3 decimal places.
 When working with geographic coordinates that use degrees, you may want to round the coordinates to 8 decimal places.
+Use the *apply default value on update* option so that you have correct values when the position of the point feature changes.
+- Parameters such as **length** of a line feature or **area** of a polygon feature can be calculated from the geometry.
+These fields should have the **Decimal number (real)** or **Integer** data type.
 Use the *apply default value on update* option so that you have correct values when the position of the point feature changes.

 | Variable name               | Sample value                  | Apply default value on update   | Description |
 |-----------------------------|-------------------------------|---------|-------------|